 Right of appeal

 A notifying party cannot appeal a conditional approval decision.
 If the FCCA makes a proposal to the Market Court to prohibit the concentration, the parties are asked to submit their written statement regarding the proposal to the court.
 The Market Court’s decisions may be further appealed to the Supreme Administrative Court by the notifying party or the FCCA.

 The notifying party cannot appeal a decision approving the concentration without commitments (eg, for the reason that the concentration was not notifiable due to jurisdictional issues) as, according to Market Court case law (MAO:115/I/02), the notifying party lacks the need for legal protection in such situations.

 Do third parties have a right of appeal?

 Third parties have the right to appeal a decision approving the concentration only if they are considered to be directly affected by the decision in the sense specified in the Administrative Judicial Procedure Act.
 In practice, however, third parties in a merger control case have never been considered to be in such a position.
 As the Market Court can prohibit a concentration only based on the FCCA's proposal, an appealing third party cannot have a concentration prohibited.
 Therefore, the only effect that an appeal could have is the removal of either a single commitment or the whole remedies package.

 What is the time limit for any appeal?

 An appeal from a FCCA decision must be submitted to the courts within 30 days of notification of the decision, and subsequent appeals to the Supreme Administrative Court must also be submitted within 30 days of receiving notification of the court’s decision.
-However, the grounds of appeal may be amended at a later stage and there is no preclusion in administrative procedure.
+However, the reasoning of the appeal may be amended at a later stage and there is no preclusion in the administrative procedure.